House Ways and Means chairman faces fight of his political life in Mass. primary

 Morse, 31, has the backing of Justice Democrats, the political action committee that has led the charge in ousting moderate Democrats over the past three years — starting with Ocasio-Cortez, who defeated Rep. Joseph Crowley (D-N.Y.) in 2018.
 Morse has criticized Neal for not doing more with the chairmanship, including advancing a Medicare-for-all bill championed by the far left.

-Neal, like Pelosi, has kept the proposal at arms length, viewing it as both unworkable and unrealistic, not to mention politically divisive.
+Neal, like Pelosi, has kept the proposal at arm’s length, viewing it as both unworkable and unrealistic, not to mention politically divisive.

 Morse has also echoed criticism of Neal’s handling of his committee’s request for President Trump’s tax returns.
-As one of only two individuals in the nation with the power to see those documents the president has sought to hide from the public, Neal shaped the strategy for trying to unearth Trump’s financial information.
-But many Democrats were unhappy with how long it took to do so — the matter is still stuck in court, unresolved — and privately complained that he wasn’t aggressive enough.
+As one of only two individuals in the nation with the power to see those documents that the president has sought to hide from the public, Neal shaped the strategy for trying to unearth Trump’s financial information.
+But many Democrats were unhappy with how long it took to do so — the matter is still stuck in court, unresolved — and privately complained that he was not aggressive enough.

 In his defense, Neal has said the tax return process takes time and patience to win in the judicial system.
-And on policy matters, he has argued that “I’ve delivered” for the district, touting his work on the emergency response to coronavirus.
+And on policy matters, he has argued that “I’ve delivered” for the district, touting his work on the emergency response to the coronavirus.

 Powerful House committee chairman faces liberal primary challenger in race that could reshape Congress